 ||Lake Forest Park

 For more information contact:

-What is the purpose of this documentation project?
+What is the purpose of the Count Program?

 Transportation planning and design at all levels requires understanding of actual conditions.
 This involves determination of motor vehicle, bicyclist and pedestrian numbers.
 This data dealing with the characteristics of vehicle or people movement is obtained by undertaking traffic counts.

-Just like motor vehicle counts, counting bicyclists and pedestrians at specific locations will help us to more accurately estimate demand, measure the benefits of investments, and design our projects.
-This information will also help us target safety and mobility projects and improve our traffic models.
+Just like motor vehicle counts, counting bicyclists and pedestrians at specific locations helps us to more accurately estimate demand, measure the benefits of investments, and design our projects.
+The information helps us target safety and mobility projects and improve our traffic models.

-This documentation project will use a data collection protocol similar to and consistent with the National Bicycle and Pedestrian Documentation Project.
-We are working with a network of city staff, bicycle club members, and other volunteers to collect counts and document them using this consistent process.
+The documentation project uses a data collection protocol similar to and consistent with the National Bicycle and Pedestrian Documentation Project.
+We work with a network of city staff, bicycle club members, and other volunteers to collect counts and document them using this consistent process.

 Yes.
-This documentation project will use a very traditional method involving placing observers at specific locations to record bicycle or pedestrian movements.
+This documentation project uses a very traditional method involving placing observers at specific locations to record bicycle or pedestrian movements.
 Observers use tally sheets to record numbers consistently.
-In addition, city and state staff will conduct a quality control effort to cross check many of these count locations.
+In addition, city and state staff conduct a quality control effort to cross check many of these count locations.